 After he died, a committee was formed to decide on a fitting memorial to recognize him for his many years of service to the community.
 Henry had always wanted to see a chapel erected at Evergreen Cemetery, and the committee was enthusiastic about that idea.
 Funds began to be immediately collected towards this end.
 However, for unknown reasons, within a month plans changed and in 1920 the clock tower was erected instead.

 Clock towers served a purpose in small rural towns like Pine Plains, where many people even into the 20th century did not have pocket watches or wristwatches.

 The spot chosen for the clock tower had been the location of a watering trough.
 The land was donated by Edward Shrowang, owner of the Stissing House from 1913-1947.

 In recent years, memorial plaques were added to the tower to honor two other long-time Pine Plains doctors: Dr. Walter W. Wicks, who practiced medicine in town from 1928 until 1983, and Dr. Vincent Russo, who practiced medicine in Pine Plains between 1948 and 1987.
 Additionally, two “Wall of Honor” monuments have been added on the north and south of the tower green for Pine Plains veterans from the Spanish American War to the Persian Gulf War.

 Have you ever wondered what the inside of the clock tower looks like or how the clock works?
-Watch the video here from Stan Hirson's Pine Plains Views:
+Click on the photo below and watch the video, "The Man Who Made Pine Plains Tick", from Stan Hirson's Pine Plains Views: